Matt-Crow/Maelstrom/README.md

   from sets of pre-generated content.
 Add "guidebooks" the player can use to look up info on enemies, actives, passives, and items to avoid info-dumping before every battle
-    * de-tangle attack choosing in combat.py, character.py, and
+    * de-tangle attack choosing in combat.py and activeAbilities.py
-      activeAbilities.py
-    * migrate AI from EnemyCharacter to elsewhere
     * redo item equipping choice system